BeautifulTrouble/Beautiful-Rising-Research/docs/collab-research-management.md

 * Moving one date/task, moves related dates/tasks
 * A Gantt chart type view of dates

+Via Anna Levy:

+> Perhaps this falls under 'nested tasks', but it would be very interesting to find a platform that leaves room for individual advisors and Southern partners to do concentrated work/cooperation within the platform (though in a separate space).
+More than having the separate space, I'm imagining something that allows Southern users to see a menu of skills and interests offered by each advisor, and leave room for direct interaction.

 ## Solutions to explore

 ### Riseup mailing list